alliechoate/webpage/content/post/_index.md

 ---
-title: POST
+title: R Code
-description: 'Posts Section'
+description: 'R-Code Section'
 ---

-You'll add here a general introduction of your posts.
+A list of all my wonderful code I've accumulated.